 A small change in that name and cofun becomes Plaza Cofufun, where “Fufun” refers to a happy and unconscious humming.

-Nendo looked at these monolithic ancient burials, to create the circular concrete structures making up the plaza.
+Nendo looked at these monolithic ancient burials, to create the circular concrete structures making up the square.

 The construction technique used to create the round structures consisted of precast concrete moulds, that they describe as “a huge pizza”.
 Precast concrete moulds are formed at the factory and then assembled onsite, resulting in structures that are precise and where the same mould can be used multiple times.